-The Tulane Science Scholars Program (TSSP) gives high school students the opportunity to earn college credit over the summer at Tulane before high school graduation.
+The Tulane Science Scholars Program (TSSP) is an elite pre-collegiate summer experience offered through Tulane's School of Science and Engineering for exceptional rising 11th and 12th-grade students with demonstrated talent in the sciences, engineering, and mathematics.
 More information can be found about each course by clicking the course name.
 Apply for Tulane Pre-College Programs by visiting the Admissions page.

 BMEN 1005: Introduction to Musculoskeletal Anatomy and Biomechanics